enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 <center>Within drawn a fiery scorpion, yet cold withal.</center>
 <center>West: Fate (refusing initiation). - Alternative is despair of loneliness.</center>
 <center>Synthesis of sheathes [JAE].</center>

+AN = 51 (Death now infused with life or breath.
+Relation to secret word ON of VIº O.T.O.)

 Until the Book of East is opened, look not above or below...
 YHVH/Tetragrammaton, the blind forces of the elements, bind the Uninitiate, who can reach YHShVH (man, master of the elements), but not BABALON, who is above the Abyss.